travis-ci/travis-worker/doc/maintenance.md

 ### Reprovisioning the worker VMs

-Before you work on VMs you want to stop the workers in production.
-See below.
+Before you start working on VMs you want to stop the workers in production and maybe staging!
+See below for instructions.

 With our stategy used for building VMs like described above there are two ways to provision cookbook changes to the worker VMs: